ageller/Firefly/docs/source/data_reader/index.rst

 Quickstart
 ----------

-Imagine you have some particle data, such as this:
+Starting with some particle data, for example:

 .. code-block:: python